Geology of Hong Kong: Sedimentary Rock

-Tung Ping Chau erosion features
+Tung Ping Chau Erosional Features

 Photo from Lung Lok Shui, Tung Ping Chau.
 A grey chert layer (the dragon's spine) is seen in relief against the brown siltstones layers.

-Tung Ping Chau, 'eastern flat island' in Cantonese, is a crescent-shaped island in northeast Hong Kong.
-Its 'flatness' is derived from the relatively undeformed layers of its sedimentary formation.
-The island is famous for its spectacular erosional features, such as sea stacks and wave-cut platforms.
-Lung Lok Shui, which means 'dragon diving into water,' is a well-known geological formation that looks like a dragon's back descending into the sea.
-The structure's most prominent feature, the grey layer of chert, which is more resistant to erosion than the surrounding sandstone, is said to resemble a dragon's spine.
+Tung Ping Chau (meaning "eastern flat island" in Cantonese) is a crescent-shaped island in northeast Hong Kong.
+Its flatness is derived from the relatively undeformed layers of its sedimentary formation.
+The island is famous for its spectacular erosional landforms, such as sea stacks and wave-cut platforms.
+Lung Lok Shui (meaning "dragon diving into the water") is a well-known geological formation that is so named as it appears like the back of a dragon descending into the sea.
+The structure's most prominent and titular feature, a grey layer of chert, formed in such a way due to being more resistant to erosion than the surrounding sandstone, rising above the surrounding rock in a way that resembles the spine of a dragon.

-Rocks on Tung Ping Chau are fine-grained and reddish-brown from increased iron oxidation during the hot and humid Paleogene period and weak, shallow currents depositing fine sediments.
+Rocks on Tung Ping Chau are fine-grained and reddish-brown due to both the increased iron oxidation during the hot, humid Paleogene period, and the weak currents depositing fine sediments.
 Fossils of terrestrial plants and evaporites in rocks on Tung Ping Chau indicate that it may have been a saline lake during the Paleogene.